Bowel Cancer Clinical Trial

 The government's national bowel screening programme has been in operation since its rollout in 2017.
 The National screening unit expects a low 62% participation rate overall.

-Figures obtained by Bowel Cancer Foundation Trust from the Ministry of Health’s National Screening Unit, Screening Insights and Analytics Department shows lower than expected participation rates in some DHB’s of only 52% (Counties Manukau DHB - 31st July 2019).
+Figures obtained from the Ministry of Health’s National Screening Unit, Screening Insights and Analytics Department shows lower than expected participation rates in some DHB’s of only 52% (Counties Manukau DHB - 31st July 2019).

-K9 Medical Detection NZ has strict protocols and robust methodologies for all medical detection trials.
-Research trials are led by Professor Sarah Young, Doctor Katrin Campbell and Doctor Sharon Pattison in conjunction with K9MD Director Pauline Blomfield and The Bowel Cancer Foundation Trust.
-K9 Medical Detection have clinical facilities in Dunedin including two laboratories for the safe handling and storing of all medical samples.
+K9 Medical Detection NZ has strict protocols and robust methodologies for all canine medical detection training.
+Research trials are led by Professor Sarah Young, in conjunction with Associate Professor Michelle McConnell as Research Project Manager; Biostatistician Dr Vanessa Cave; K9MD Director Pauline Blomfield and a full clinical/medical advisory team.
+K9 Medical Detection NZ have clinical facilities in Dunedin including five laboratories for the safe handling and storing of all medical samples.

 In January 2020 K9MD German shepherd Levi commenced training to detect bowel cancer.
-In December 2020 The University of Otago will issue a press release on the results of year one.
-This is a three-year trial.
-K9MD Weta, another German shepherd has also commenced training to detect bowel cancer and is showing excellent results.
+In December 2020 The University of Otago issued a press release on the results of year one.

-It is hoped that the findings from this research programme will assist in the development of a new bowel cancer programme for New Zealand.
+It is hoped that the findings from this research programme will assist in the development of a new early non-invasive diagnostic test for bowel cancer in New Zealand.